atklenner/goodgames/README.md

 - Provide a game description and screen shots for every game
 - Figure out a better way to sort lists so users can use them for recommendations based on genre/developer/some other metric
 - Filter games by publisher and develope
+- Dark theme, there are some solutions for this but none of them are very good, would require a rewrite of the Bulma framework and I Am Not Going To Do That